QuantMM/Kernel_ERA/README.md

 * between-set predictor correlation of $.10$
 * nonlinearity-strength setting of $.35$

-The main script currently uses 200 Monte Carlo replications per condition.
-The run is resumable at the condition-replication level.
+The main script currently uses 500 Monte Carlo replications per condition.
+The run is resumable at the condition-replication level: the earlier 200-replication results are reused (overwrite = FALSE) on the same seed scheme, and only replications 201–500 are newly computed.
+The 200-replication version underlying the technical report and conference presentation is preserved at release v1.0-techreport-200rep.